 While 95% of job hunters seeking church jobs rely on the advertised job market to find employment, only 15-20% of the available jobs are represented.
 As you can imagine, only using the advertised job market makes the job search process slower and more frustrating.
 Not only is there only a small percentage of actual church job openings listed, but applicants will find more intense competition because of the large number of job hunters who use church job boards and other sources.
 Some job hunters even give up on their search for a church/ministry job because they either see no openings on job boards for that type of work, or they get no responses to the resumes they have sent.

 The high percentage of church ministry jobs that are available at any given time are found in the so-called hidden job market.
 The jobs are "hidden" because they are filled without churches advertising them on the Internet.
 Finding these jobs involves a more proactive and strategic approach.
-Job seekers find out about job opening through developing personal contacts and contacting employers directly (whether or not a church is advertising job openings).
-Phone calls, referrals and interviews are the keys.
-This market is more difficult to access, but tends to yield much more fulfilling and rewarding work.
+Job seekers find out about job openings through developing personal contacts and contacting employers directly (whether or not a church is advertising job openings).
+Phone calls, referrals, and interviews are the keys.
+This market is more difficult to access but tends to yield much more fulfilling and rewarding work.

 Are you wondering why many church job openings are found in the hidden job market?
 It is because many churches have found that advertising a position is not always the best way to find qualified candidates.
 Besides the expense of advertising a position, a job posting online can bring in hundreds of resumes from unqualified people.
 It takes a lot of church staff time to go through these resumes and, even then, the hiring manager knows very little about the candidates who are brought in for an interview.
 One study found that 85% of all employers don't advertise job openings at all!